fungos/blog/content/dolphin-deep-dive.md

 way more complicated than the normal C build system story already is.

-Logically, if building _GTK_ was hard then building an entire desktop environment like _KDE_ would be a lot harder right?
+Logically, if building _GTK_ was hard then building an entire desktop environment like _KDE_ would be a lot harder, right?

 Luckily the people at _KDE_ (and _Qt_) decided to use _CMake_ as their build system and did a nice bootstrap setup.
 It is not perfect and other than a minor _perl_ hiccup, everything worked like a charm!